MEDICAL FRENCH COURSE ONLINE

 Module 6

-Answering patient’s questions and communicating complex medical matters in layman’s terms.
+How to answer patient’s questions in French and communicate complex medical matters in layman’s terms.

 Module 7